dev-academy-programme/orientation---Archived/9-information/changing-cohorts-or-withdrawing/README.md

 * You must re-do all challenges for the weeks you are repeating.
 * EDA can ask a student to repeat if they have not met the expectations to a reasonable standard
 * EDA reserves the right to restrict the number of times a student repeats a phase.
+* You will need to complete the [change of cohort form](http://goo.gl/forms/WHZK8bbvlK)

-If repeating is an option you want to explore more, please message Jaime [mailto:jaime@devacademy.co.nz] Students must complete the [change of cohort form](http://goo.gl/forms/WHZK8bbvlK)
+If repeating is an option you want to explore more, please message Jaime <mailto:jaime@devacademy.co.nz>

 ## Deferring to a Later Cohort